eeshanbot/project-template/README.md

 This folder holds figures, tables, etc, that you may want to decouple from the processing pipeline.
 You can always automate this with a symbolic link.

 #### doc
 This folder holds LaTeX code, makefiles, bib files, etc for eventual journal submission.
-Sometimes I like to add a `journal` folder and write entries in Markdown.
-If that's of interest to you, this is a nice [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).
+Sometimes I like to add a `journal` folder and write entries in Markdown; this is a nice [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).